AstraZeneca-NGS/VarDictJava/Readme.md

 - `-D`
     Debug mode.
 Will print some error messages and append full genotype at the end.
 - `-t`
     Indicate to remove duplicated reads.
-Only one pair with same start positions will be kept
+Only one pair with identical start positions will be kept
 - `-3`
      Indicate to move indels to 3-prime if alternative alignment can be achieved.
 - `-F bit`
      The hexical to filter reads using samtools.
 Default: `0x500` (filter 2nd alignments and duplicates).
 Use `-F 0` to turn it off.
 - `-z 0/1`
-    Indicate whether is zero-based cooridates, as IGV does.
-Default: `1` for BED file or amplicon BED file.
+    Indicate whether the BED file contains zero-based cooridates, the same way as the Genome browser IGV does.  -z 1 indicates that coordinates in a BED file start from 0. -z 0 indicates that the coordinates start from 1.
+Default: `1` for a BED file or amplicon BED file.
 Use `0` to turn it off.
-When use `-R` option, it's set to `0`
+When using `-R` option, it is set to `0`
 - `-a int:float`
-    Indicate it's amplicon based calling.
-Reads don't map to the amplicon will be skipped.
-A read pair is considered belonging the amplicon if the edges are less than int bp to the amplicon, and overlap fraction is at least float.
+    Indicate it is amplicon based calling.
+Reads that do not map to the amplicon will be skipped.
+A read pair is considered to belong to the amplicon if the edges are less than int bp to the amplicon, and overlap fraction is at least float.
 Default: `10:0.95`
 - `-k 0/1`
     Indicate whether to perform local realignment.
 Default: `1` or yes.
 Set to `0` to disable it.
 - `-G Genome fasta`
     The reference fasta.
 Should be indexed (.fai).
-Default to: `/ngs/reference_data/genomes/Hsapiens/hg19/seq/hg19.fa`
+Defaults to: `/ngs/reference_data/genomes/Hsapiens/hg19/seq/hg19.fa`
 - `-R Region`
     The region of interest.
 In the format of chr:start-end.
-If end is omitted, then a single position.
+If chr is not start-end but start (end is omitted), then it is a single position.
 No BED is needed.
 - `-d delimiter`
-    The delimiter for split `region_info`, default to tab `"\t"`
+    The delimiter for splitting `region_info`, defaults to tab `"\t"`
 - `-n regular_expression`
-    The regular expression to extract sample name from bam filenames.
-Default to: `/([^\/\._]+?)_[^\/]*.bam/`
+    The regular expression to extract sample names from bam filenames.
+Defaults to: `/([^\/\._]+?)_[^\/]*.bam/`
 - `-N string`
     The sample name to be used directly.
 Will overwrite `-n` option
 - `-b string`